Terms of Service

 4. Eligibility and business use

 The Services are intended for business use only.
-You confirm that you are acting in the course of business and not as a consumer.
-If mandatory consumer protection laws apply despite this business-use restriction, those mandatory rights are not excluded.
+You confirm that you use Porosi in the course of business, not for personal or household purposes.
+If mandatory consumer rights apply despite that restriction, these Terms do not take those rights away.

-You must be at least 18 years old, legally able to enter into contracts, and not barred from using the Services under applicable law.
-You must not use the Services for sanctioned, restricted, unlawful, unsafe, or deceptive business activity.
+You must be at least 18, able to enter into a binding contract and legally permitted to use the Services.
+Do not use Porosi for sanctioned, restricted, unlawful, unsafe or deceptive activity.

-You are responsible for ensuring that your use of the Services complies with laws and regulations applicable to your business, goods, customers, staff, territory, tax position, food or product sector, and accounting obligations.
+You are responsible for the laws and regulations that apply to your organisation, staff, customers, goods, territory, tax position, food or product sector and accounting obligations.

 5. The Services

-Porosi provides software tools that help Suppliers manage wholesale ordering workflows, product catalogues, customer accounts, pricing tiers, stock and inventory visibility, operational documents, invoices, notifications, reporting, and integrations.
+Porosi provides software for wholesale ordering, catalogues, customer accounts, account pricing, stock and inventory visibility, operational documents, invoices, notifications, reporting and integrations.

-We may improve, modify, replace, suspend, or discontinue features where reasonably necessary for security, performance, legal compliance, third-party dependency changes, or product development.
-We will use reasonable efforts to give advance notice of material changes that negatively affect core paid functionality.
+We may improve, replace, limit, suspend or retire a feature where reasonably needed for security, reliability, legal compliance, a third-party change or product development.
+We will use reasonable efforts to give advance notice if a planned change materially reduces core paid functionality.

-We may provide support, configuration assistance, imports, onboarding, or professional services.
-Unless a separate written agreement says otherwise, professional services are provided on a reasonable-efforts basis and do not transfer Porosi IP to you.
+We may also provide support, configuration, imports, onboarding or professional services.
+Unless a signed agreement says otherwise, we provide that work on a reasonable-efforts basis and retain our intellectual property in the tools, templates, code and know-how used to deliver it.

 6. Supplier and Buyer relationship